The Hedgehog and the Beetle – Disruption and Innovation in the Civil Society Sector

 The Hedgehog and the Beetle describes the key features of effective global civil society organisations and charts the journey today’s ICSOs have to undertake to turn themselves into successful drivers of the transition.

 About the Author

 Burkhard Gnärig has 30 years of experience with international cooperation and the management of civil society organisations.
 Burkhard was the CEO of Save the Children International, Greenpeace Germany, and terre des hommes Germany.
 As a field director in Papua New Guinea, he represented the German Development Service.
-He is now co-founder and Executive Director of the International Civil Society Centre.
+He is a co-founder and former Executive Director of the International Civil Society Centre.

 ‘The Hedgehog and the Beetle’ makes an important contribution to our thinking about the future of civil society.
 I hope that it will help our common quest for fit-for-purpose and time relevant solutions in the civil society sector.

 A very visionary, eloquent and important book.
 I trust it has already received ample discussion and hopefully action within the Field.

 –Charles MacCormack, former CEO, Save the Children USA

 This is a disruptive book about disruptive change.
 It unhinges any complacency the reader might be holding onto in order to make the point that incremental improvement of the ICSO’s operating model is no longer sufficient.
 Nothing short of dramatic reconstruction will suffice.